Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 Traffic Laws: Drivers operate vehicles on the right side of the road.
 Valid U.S. or international driver’s permits are accepted in Belize only for a period of three months after initial entry.

-If you are involved in a traffic accident, dial 911 and explain the emergency.
+If you are involved in a traffic accident, contact the local police and explain the emergency.
 If you or someone with you is critically injured, then go to the nearest hospital.
 If there are no injuries or risk of life, do not move the vehicles and wait for the police to arrive.
 If possible, take pictures before any vehicles are moved.
 Do not leave the scene if there are no injuries.
-If you hit someone on the road, stop and give assistance; call 911 and report the accident.
+If you hit someone on the road, stop and give assistance; contact the local police and report the accident.

 Bicycles are numerous and constitute a regular part of traffic.
 Cyclists, like drivers, do not always obey basic traffic laws.
 They commonly fail to obey red lights or stop signs and often ride against traffic.
 Cyclists and pedestrians often do not have any reflectors or bright clothing and can be difficult to spot traveling along Belize’s poorly lit roads.